pyArchimate – Public API shim

 Bases: object

-Class to create a Archimate compliant models
+Class to create ArchiMate v3.x compliant models with full hierarchy and styling support.

 Note: Perspectives are not handled in the current version of this library

-It also reads, writes or merges XML files using the Archimate Open Exchange File format
+It also reads, writes or merges XML files using the ArchiMate Open Exchange File format.

 Parameters: